Creelle/Projet_tc/GR_5/README.txt

                           with the different parameters
-  - windowtest.py : this file permits to do a fancy interface with user when he wants to plot a parametric graph from parametricGraphe.py
+  - windowtest.py : this file permits to do a fancy interface with user when he wants to plot a parametric graph from parametricGraphe.py Warning : This part of the code requires the installation of PySimpleGUI in the command consol.

   Last but not least, useful.py is the backspine of our files as it contains all the useful functions used in GT, combustionGT, exchanger,Gtexchanger